Webictbyleo/iamgickpro/API_DOCUMENTATION.md

 <!-- Route 3 -->
 ### GET /api/templates/categories

+**Security:** IsGranted

 Get available template categories

 Returns a list of all available template categories for filtering and organization purposes.
 Categories help users find relevant templates for their specific design needs and use cases.
+Requires authentication.

 #### Response